1-8192/bu_cs_655_assignment_4_allegranzi/README.md

 from the connection type, a Template Method pattern was also implemented make the code more DRY.
 The application does not feature a UI or graphical interface, but rigorous unit tests are included in the repository.
 Additionally, the main class implements some tests that print out results to screen.
 A text file containing dummy customer data stands in for an actual database layer that the various DataRetriever classes can load from.
+The customer data is loaded into a Customer java class.

 Screenshot:
 ![screen grab](images/screenshot.png)